 Adequate time is given during general meetings to encourage and allow the shareholders to seek clarification or ask questions on pertinent and relevant matters.
-All Directors and the Company Secretary physically attended the 21st Annual General Meeting, in compliance with the Guidance and FAQ on the Conduct of General Meetings for Listed Issuers issued by Securities Commission due to enforcement of movement control restriction by the Government of Malaysia.
-The external auditors were present virtually at the 21st Annual General Meeting to provide professional and independent clarification on issues and concerns raised by the shareholders during the meeting.
+The Group hosted its 22nd AGM through live streaming and online remote voting as the country entered the transition to the COVID-19 endemic phase.
+All Directors and the Company Secretary physically present at the broadcast venue of the 22nd AGM held during the financial year under review.
+The external auditors were physically present virtually at the 22nd AGM to provide professional and independent clarification on issues and concerns raised by the shareholders during the meeting.